tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Epic Feat

-You now heal your Charisma modifier x3 + twice your level.
+You now heal your Charisma modifier thrice + twice your level.

 ---